604.6 - Instruction At A Post-Secondary Educational Institution

 The school district shall reimburse the post-secondary institution for tuition and other expenses for each PSEO course up to $250.
 Students who successfully complete a PSEO course, as determined by the postsecondary institution, shall receive postsecondary credit and high school credit.
 The Superintendent or designee shall grant to a student who successfully completes a PSEO course a unit of high school graduation credit for every unit of high school level instruction successfully completed.
 Students may not enroll on a full-time basis to any post-secondary institution through the PSEO program.

 Transportation to and from the postsecondary institution is the responsibility of the student or parent or legal guardian of the student enrolled in a PSEO course.
 Eligible students may take up to seven hours of post-secondary credit during the summer months and receive high school credit upon successful completion of a post-secondary course.
 However, the student or student’s parent or legal guardian are responsible for all costs associated with courses taken during the summer.

-Students who fail the course and fail to receive credit shall reimburse the school district for all costs directly related to the course.
-Prior to registering for the course, students under age eighteen shall have a parent sign a form indicating that the parent is responsible for the costs of the course should the student fail the course and fail to receive credit for the course.
-Students who fail the course and fail to receive credit for the course for reasons beyond their control, including, but not limited to, the student's incapacity, death in the family or a move to another district, may not be responsible for the costs of the course.
-The school board may waive reimbursement of costs to the school district for the previously listed reasons.
-Students dissatisfied with a school board's decision may appeal to the AEA for a waiver of reimbursement.
+Students who fail a PSEO course and fail to receive credit are required to reimburse the school district for all costs directly related to the course up to the $250.00 reimbursement maximum.
+Prior to registering, students under the age of eighteen are required to have a parent or guardian sign a form indicating that the parent is responsible for the costs of the course should the student fail the course and fail to receive credit.
+Reimbursement waivers may be granted by the board if sufficient verification is provided to show that the student was unable to complete the course for reasons outside the student’s control, including but not limited to physical incapacity, a death in the student’s immediate family, or a move out of the school district.

 Legal Reference: Iowa Code §§ 256.11, .11A; 261C; 279.8; 280.3, .14 (2009).